DiffSight

 Security & privacy

-Today there's none at all.
-Anything we ever add will ship off by default, be disclosed in the changelog, and be a one-toggle decision in settings.
+None today.
+Anything we add ships off by default, is disclosed in the changelog, and is a single toggle to confirm.

 • OS-native secret storage.